d2l-ai/d2l-en/chapter_attention-mechanisms/bahdanau-attention.md

         raise NotImplementedError
 ```

-Since the encoder of seq2seq with attention mechanisms is the same as `Seq2SeqEncoder` in :numref:`sec_seq2seq`, we will just focus on the decoder.
-We add an MLP attention layer (`AdditiveAttention`) which has the same hidden size as the GRU layer in the decoder.
-Then we initialize the state of the decoder by passing three items from the encoder:

-- **the encoder outputs of all time steps**: they are used as the attention layer's memory with identical keys and values;
+Now let us implement
+the RNN decoder with Bahdanau attention
+in the following `Seq2SeqAttentionDecoder` class.
+The state of the decoder
+is initialized with
+i) the encoder final-layer hidden states at all the time steps (as keys and values of the attention);

-- **the hidden state of the encoder's final time step**: it is used as the initial decoder's hidden state;
+ii) the encoder all-layer hidden state at the final time step (to initialize the hidden state of the decoder);

-- **the encoder valid length**: so the attention layer will not consider the padding tokens within the encoder outputs.
+and iii) the encoder valid length (to exclude the padding tokens in attention pooling).

-At each time step of the decoding, we use the hidden state of the decoder's last RNN layer as the query for the attention layer.
-The attention model's output is then concatenated with the input embedding vector to feed into the RNN layer.
-Although the RNN layer hidden state also contains history information from decoder, the attention output explicitly selects the encoder outputs based on `enc_valid_lens`, so that the attention output suspends other irrelevant information.

-Let us implement the `Seq2SeqAttentionDecoder`, and see how it differs from the decoder in seq2seq from :numref:`sec_seq2seq_decoder`.
+At each decoding time step,
+the decoder final-layer hidden state at the previous time step is used as the query of the attention.
+As a result, both the attention output
+and the input embedding are concatenated
+as the input of the RNN decoder.

 ```{.python .input}
 class Seq2SeqAttentionDecoder(AttentionDecoder):